 1 Introduction

-In order to be included as a DiGA in the reimbursement directory (DiGA directory), various requirements must be met and the review process at the BfArM must be successfully completed.
-This includes, among other things, if a study that meets the DiGA criteria has not yet been carried out, an evaluation concept and a clinical study based on it.
-January blog post important information about the DiGA study
+To be included in the reimbursement directory (DiGA directory) as a Digital Health Application (DiGA), various requirements must be met and the review process at the Federal Institute for Drugs and Medical Devices (BfArM) must be successfully completed.
+This includes, among other things, an evaluation concept and a subsequent clinical study if no study meeting the DiGA criteria has yet been conducted.
+The January blog post important information on the DiGA study.

-This article deals with the evaluation concept for the positive care effect of the DiGA.
-The DiGA guidelines go into this in more detail in Chapter 4.5.2:
+This article deals with the evaluation concept for the positive healthcare effect of digital health applications (DiGA).
+The DiGA guidelines discuss this in more detail in section 4.5.2

-„With the application, the manufacturer also submits an evaluation concept drawn up in accordance with generally recognized scientific standards that appropriately takes into account the results of the systematic data evaluation.
-The study protocol of the intended study should be part of the evaluation concept.
-The choice of outcomes and study design of the selected comparison and the reality of care must be justified.
-It must be explained why and how the evidence of the desired pVE emerges from the selected evaluation concept.
-This must have been created by a manufacturer-independent scientific institute .“
+„Furthermore, the manufacturer must submit with the application an evaluation concept developed according to generally accepted scientific standards, which adequately considers the results of the systematic data analysis.
+The study protocol of the proposed study should be part of the evaluation concept.
+The choice of outcomes and the study design of the selected comparison and the real-world healthcare setting must be justified.
+It must be demonstrated why and how the evidence for the targeted clinical outcome measures (pVE) is derived from the chosen evaluation concept.
+This concept must have been developed by a manufacturer-independent scientific institute.“

-“The scientific evaluation concept to be presented should appropriately take into account the results of the systematic data evaluation in accordance with Section 15 DiGAV.”
+"The scientific evaluation concept to be submitted should, in accordance with § 15 DiGAV, take appropriate account of the results of the systematic data evaluation."

 Excerpt from: Brönneke, Jan B. “DiGA VADEMECUM: What you need to know about digital health applications (German Edition).

-The manufacturer does not have to create this himself because the law requires it to be created in the guidelines but also in the DVG by an independent scientific institute.
-Nevertheless, it contributes a significant part to the creation, because the study concept, including the endpoints to be proven for the positive care effect, require in-depth study of this topic.
-This article would like to explain in more detail what this means.
-At the same time, it is shown how the evaluation concept can be used for a DiGA (software as a medical product) that has been on the market for a long time or for a e.g. B. a DiGA that is currently in the development process or one that has just been approved under the MDD can be created.
+The manufacturer is therefore not required to create this evaluation concept themselves, as the legislator mandates its creation by an independent scientific institute, both in the guidelines and already in the Digital Healthcare Act (DVG).
+Nevertheless, the manufacturer makes a significant contribution to its development, as the study design, including the endpoints to be documented for the positive healthcare effect, requires in-depth examination of this topic.
+This article will explain what this means in more detail.
+At the same time, it will demonstrate how the evaluation concept can be developed for a DiGA (digital health application) that has been on the market for some time, for a DiGA that is currently under development, or for one that has just been approved under the Medical Devices Directive (MDD).

-„If an application for testing is to be submitted, it must be accompanied by a scientific evaluation concept.
-This must be prepared by a manufacturer-independent institution to demonstrate the positive care effect according to generally recognized scientific standards.”
+„If an application for trial approval is to be submitted, it must be accompanied by a scientific evaluation concept.
+This must be prepared by an independent institution to demonstrate the positive healthcare effect according to generally accepted scientific standards

-This includes in particular the following information on the planned study project in order to demonstrate the positive care effect of the DiGA:
+This includes, in particular, the following information on the planned study project in order to demonstrate the positive healthcare effect of DiGA:

-- an indication of the testing period (maximum 12 months)
+- the specification of the trial period (maximum 12 months)

-- systematic data evaluation with the DiGA itself
+- systematic data analysis using the DiGA itself

-- Description using the PICO scheme in the short version of the positive supply effect
+- Description using the PICO framework in summary of the positive supply effect

-- Specifying the patient group by specifying the corresponding ICD codes
+- Specifying the patient group by providing the corresponding ICD codes

-- Type of positive care effects of DiGA: medical benefits and/or patient-relevant procedural and structural improvements
+- Type of positive healthcare effects of DiGA: medical benefits and/or patient-relevant procedural and structural improvements

 - Information on research design and results

-- Information on the quality-assured application of the DiGA and exclusion criteria
+- Information on the quality-assured application of DiGA and on exclusion criteria

-- Information about the scientific and manufacturer-independent institute involved
+- Information on the scientific and manufacturer-independent institute involved

 For example, we structure our evaluation concept as follows: